deep-entertainment/safehouse/design/Safe House - Game Design Document.md

 > *CALVIN*
 >
-> I've been in the force longe than you've been alive, missy.
+> I've been in the force longer than you've been alive, missy.

 *CALVIN* steps a bit closer